alew104/files-challenge/README.md

 # files-challenge
 # Hello world!
-# I am Alex Lew, this will be my personal github for my portfolio and for my INFO343 class.
 # Hello Kristen!
 I hope the three hours of us learning code doesn't burn you out.